 GDPR and the Hybrid Cloud

-The General Data Protection Regulation (GDPR) is a set of data protection regulations that govern the collection, processing, and storage of personal data within the European Union (EU).
+The General Data Protection Regulation (GDPR) is a set of data protection regulations that govern the collection, processing, and storage, and sharing of personal data within the European Union (EU).
 The GDPR applies to any organization that processes personal data of EU residents, regardless of where the organization is located.

-In a hybrid cloud, organizations may process personal data in both public and private environments, as well as on-premises resources.
-This can make it challenging to ensure compliance with the GDPR, as organizations must ensure that personal data is processed securely to comply with GDPR requirements.
+In a hybrid cloud, organizations can process personal data in both public and private environments, as well as on-premises resources.
+This can make it challenging to maintain compliance with the GDPR, as it complicates the process of ensuring that personal data is processed securely in accordance with the law’s requirements.

-To comply with the GDPR in a hybrid cloud environment, organizations should adopt a multi-layered security approach that includes encryption, access controls, and regular security assessments and audits.
-They should also implement data minimization techniques to reduce the amount of personal data processed and ensure that personal data is only transferred to third parties with appropriate security and privacy measures.
+To comply with the GDPR in a hybrid cloud environment, you can, and should, adopt a multi-layered security approach that includes encryption, access controls, and regular security assessments and audits.
+You should also implement data minimization techniques to reduce the amount of personal data processed and ensure that personal data is only transferred to third parties with appropriate security and privacy measures.

 Choosing a Hybrid Cloud Solution